 The personal statement is limited to 250-words in length and tells the admissions committee about your fit for the program.

-“Rather choose to buy skincare is better than healthy food”

-According to the Indonesia National Basic Health Survey (Riskesdas) in 2018 shows that 95.5% of Indonesians consume less vegetables and fruit, 33.5% lack physical activities, 29.3% of productive age people smoke every day, and over the past two decades, the number of obese Indonesian adults has doubled.
-The percentage of obese adults increased from 10.3 percent to 21.8 percent between 2007 and 2018.
-This growing number sparks concern, tend to have a higher risk of chronic non-communicable diseases, such as diabetes.
-In fact, in daily life, primary health needs are often neglected by the public.
-Many people prefer tertiary needs over choosing healthy food.
-There are still many who do not realize the importance of health until they experience the disease themselves.
-They thought of chronic diseases as a natural part of growing old.
-From here realized that it is necessary to shift the Indonesian healthcare paradigm from curative to preventive
+According to the 2018 Indonesia National Basic Health Survey, 95.5% of Indonesians consume less vegetables and fruit, 33.5% lack physical activities, 29.3% of productive age people smoke every day, and over the past two decades, the number of obese Indonesian adults has doubled.
+Only around 67 percent of the Indonesians use a smartphone, and these people still lack health awareness due to ineffective media exposure.

-To counteract these systemic health misconceptions, I created two platforms which aim to increase health literacy among people of all levels of society, "Mlijo Sehat" and "Sycomora."
-Observing the condition of individuals in Indonesia who still spread information through word of mouth, I founded “Mlijo Sehat,” with the aim of educating society about the implication how a healthy lifestyle in daily life through the distribution of pamphlets and sharing sessions.
-In Indonesia, many households rely on vegetable traders (“mlijo/tukang sayur”) to meet their daily needs.
+Hence, I created two platforms to increase health literacy among people of all levels of society, "Mlijo Sehat" and "Sycomora."
+I aim to educate society about the importance of a healthy lifestyle through the distribution of pamphlets and sharing sessions.
+In Indonesia, many households rely on vegetable traders (“mlijo/tukang sayur”).
 Hence, I believe that a humanistic approach and synergy with local wisdom will be more effective in increasing awareness about healthy living.
-Meanwhile, "Sycomora" utilizes multiple social media outlets, such as Instagram, a website, and a podcast, as part of its comprehensive approach to engaging the community, particularly the younger generations who are active users of social media.
-It is a quickly-expanding platform that focuses on promotive and preventive medicine.
-It strives to present health information in an accessible, visually-appealing format.
-The services of “Sycomora” are dedicated to clarifying the myths and facts that arise in society.
-To date, it has amassed 16.300 followers on Instagram in a year, demonstrating the importance of conveying information in an accessible manner to improve health literacy.
-Despite the fact that basic health information is crucial, many still struggle to accept the information, largely because of norm mismatches, especially information that contradicts the beliefs of the community that have been passed down from generation to generation.
-This motivates me to delve deeper into various intervention media to improve health literacy in the community.
-These experiences have allowed me to hone my storytelling skills and develop a keen understanding of the power of media to engage and inform audiences.
-I believe that the Media, Medicine, and Health program is the perfect fit for my interdisciplinary interests and career goals.
-I am eager to collaborate with faculty and fellow students from diverse backgrounds to explore the intersections of media, medicine, and public health and develop innovative approaches to improving health communication.
+Meanwhile, "Sycomora" utilizes multiple social media outlets, such as Instagram, a website, and a podcast, as part of its comprehensive approach to engage younger generations who are active users of social media.
+It is a growing platform that focuses on preventive medicine, clarifying health myths that arise in society.
+To date, it has amassed 16.300 followers on Instagram in a year, demonstrating the importance of conveying health information in an accessible manner.
+These experiences have allowed me to hone my storytelling skills and utilize forms of media to engage and inform audiences.